PhilipBathe/tadpole/README.md

 ## Database Notes

-The SQL to create the only table in this project can be found in Tadpole.Database\Tables\RegisteredUser.sql The web project uses a SQL Server database called Tadpole.Database The integration test project uses its own database called Tadpole.Test.Database Please create both databases on (localdb)\MSSQLLocalDB and add the RegisteredUser table
+The SQL to create the only table in this project can be found in [Tadpole.Database\Tables\RegisteredUser.sql](https://github.com/PhilipBathe/tadpole/blob/master/Tadpole.Database/Tables/RegisteredUser.sql).

+The web project uses a SQL Server database called Tadpole.Database.

+The integration test project uses its own database called Tadpole.Test.Database.

+Please create both databases on (localdb)\MSSQLLocalDB and add the RegisteredUser table.

 Having a dedicated integration test database helps to prevent a developer from breaking the integration tests whilst conducting their own black box tests.